telish/piano-toolbox/README.md

 # mark_keyboard.py

 Mark the edges of the keyboard to allow translation of MIDI notes to key coordinates in the image.
+Make a foto with `record_foto.py` and put it into the folder `calibration/keyboard`.
 The result will be written to `calibration/3d/keyboard_coords.txt`.